Research Scientist

 Role Description

-As a research scientist your role will be to research, plan and design science experiments that will help to answer on-going scientific investigations.
-This is a very broad role, so you can do tasks from field jobs such as collecting samples or planning, to supervising laboratory staff and experiments.
+As a research scientist your role will be to design, set up and run scientific experiments that will help to answer research questions and shed light on specific phenomena under investigation.
+This is a very broad role, so you can do tasks such as literature research, plan and design an experimental set-up, collect and analyse data and supervise laboratory staff and ensure the smooth running of experiments.

-When progressed in the job, this role usually also includes writing and publishing scientific papers, as well as giving talks at conferences around the world.
-Your research can be in many different areas of science, such as mechanics or nanotechnology.
+When progressing in this area, this role usually also includes writing and publishing scientific papers, as well as giving talks at conferences around the world.
+Your research can be in many different areas of science, such as nanoscience, quantum physics or condensed matter to name a few.
+You can read more about the opportunities in: Interested to work at a Scientific Research Institute?

 Salary